1871fotc/fotc/docs/walks/bcc-walk-1.md

     This completes the tour of the southern corner portion of Toowong Cemetery.
 If you have enjoyed the trail, be sure to visit again to walk the many other areas of the cemetery.

-    If you have parked your vehicle near the Richer Street entrance, follow ==Walter Hill Drive==d around the southern border of the cemetery until you return to the Information Pavilion.
+    If you have parked your vehicle near the Richer Street entrance, follow Walter Hill Drive around the southern border of the cemetery until you return to the Information Pavilion.

 ## Copyright and Attribution

-[Toowong Cemetery self-guided walk one](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) © [Brisbane City Council](https://www.brisbane.qld.gov.au) 2016, used under the [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).
-Minor formatting changes, photos and links added.
+[Toowong Cemetery Self-Guided Walk One](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery#selfguidedwalks) © [Brisbane City Council](https://www.brisbane.qld.gov.au) 2016, used under the [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).
+Minor formatting changes, photos, links, and conditions of entry added.